The best way to keep agency customers happy is to avoid claims in the first place but, of course, that’s easier said than done.

 Communication alone isn’t enough.
 Carriers and agents must be proactive when it comes to handling any problems that might arise during the claims process, believes Lisa Banducci, executive consultant for Heffernan Claims Consulting based in Walnut Creek, Calif.
 This is particularly true in the highly sensitive area of workers’ compensation, she says.

 Beyond communication and proactivity, the relationships an agency forms are imperative when it comes to claims.
+In other words, it’s not wise to do business with strangers.

 “It’s very important that you know who your claims examiner is as well as the claims supervisor so in the event that a claim is questionable, or you are experiencing problems, you know who to go to,” Banducci says.